 Alexandre Dumas: Prolific 19th-Century Writer

 Dumas wrote many interesting observations about the world during his life.
+Dumas’ life as a writer was filled with years of traveling.
+Some of his writings include The Count of Monte-Cristo, The Man in the Iron Mask, and The Three Musketeers.
 Much can be found in his piece “Mes Mémoires.”
 Dumas also wrote several children’s stories and a culinary dictionary.
 He also did not shy away from collaborating with other authors or rewriting older stories.

 He produced some 250 books with his 73 assistants, especially with the history teacher Auguste Maquet.
 His most successful novels contained vivid adventures with action, and bigger-than-life characters.
 He took great liberty with the truth to achieve a good story.
 Dumas’s Romantic style—often compared to that of his contemporary and rival, Victor Hugo—proved to be exceptionally popular.

 From 1839 to 1841, Dumas, with the assistance of several friends, compiled Celebrated Crimes, an eight-volume collection of essays on famous criminals and crimes from European history.